VoronDesign/Voron-Documentation/tuning/sensorless.md

 With the maximum found, continue to DECREASE the value by 5 or so until X homes, but bumps too hard into the rail.
 You may need to walk this in by changing the value by 1 when getting close.

-This is your MINIUMUM value.
+This is your MINIMUM value.

 Ideally we want a value between the minimum and maximum that will always work, so I tend to shoot for something slightly LESS than halfway between minimum and maximum.